elastisys/compliantkubernetes/docs/user-guide/registry.md

 3. Check if the image was uploaded successfully, by comparing the tag's `sha256` with the one returned by the `docker push` command above.
 4. (Optional) While you're at it, why not run the vulnerability scanner on the image you just pushed.

+## User access
+If OIDC was enabled (e.g. DeX) your Harbor user will be created when you first login to the web interface.
+That user will not have admin privileges, if you need admin rights please contact the administrator by opening a support ticket.

 ## Further reading

 For more information please refer to the official [Harbor](https://goharbor.io/docs/2.0.0/), [Trivy](https://github.com/aquasecurity/trivy), [Open Policy Agent](https://www.openpolicyagent.org/docs/latest/) and [Gatekeeper](https://github.com/open-policy-agent/gatekeeper) documentation.